Gallery & CASE STUDIES - THEATRICAL

 The stage features original artwork on the proscenium arch, layered with arches that go to the back of the set offering a 3D effect.
 The beautiful artwork was done by Nancy Van Dusen Thompson and is used exclusively in the projections.
 I've added some animations and special effects in some scenes where are highlighted in the demo video here.

-FAME presented new challenges in projection timing and placement.
+Fame presented new challenges in projection timing and placement.
 A critical sequence during the first number had projection playing in front of cast members singing the song "Pray".
-They were lit with solo spotlights during individual solos so that they could be seen through the projector screen (gauze), appearing to be inside the windows.
+They were lit with spotlights during individual solos so that they could be seen through the projector screen (gauze), appearing to be inside the windows.

 Original buildings were modelled too, to represent the Performing Arts school depicted in the musical.